 Risky business: DRC’s domination of global cobalt supply

 The DRC’s dominance of cobalt supply is astounding.
-Of the 123,000 tonnes produced globally last year, the DRC produced 66,000 tonnes, although the true number is probably higher when including the black market and China’s production.
+Of the 123,000 tonnes produced globally in 2016, the DRC produced 66,000 tonnes, although the true number is probably higher when including the black market and China’s production.
 Why include China?
 Because most Chinese production is from ore and partially refined cobalt from the DRC.

 Cobalt isn’t rare.
 It’s found in abundance in the Earth’s crust in trace quantities.
 The difficulty lies in finding it in purities high enough to justify production — a problem compounded by historically low cobalt prices.
 Today, most cobalt is mined as a by-product in copper and nickel extraction.
 The Bou-Azzer mine is the only mine operating globally with a primary focus on cobalt; it is located in Morocco and produces 2,000 tonnes of cobalt annually.